 If you dissect the labels and compare, you will find lots of random marketing BS jargon like this across all Muscletech products.
 These are mistakes that educated nutraceutical formulators DO NOT MAKE, so why is Muscletech making them?

-Our Verdict on Vapor X5 Next-Gen, Neuro, and Ripped
+Our Verdict on Vapor One, Vapor X5 Next-Gen, Neuro, and Ripped

 For that reason, we label this as a beginner’s pre workout and leave it at that.